section-engineering-education/engineering-education/content/articles/create-in-browser-graphiql-tool-with-reactjs/index.md

 And there you have it.
 The frontend tool you created can directly interact with your server, deploy it, and allow users to interact with the content managed by your API.

 ### Conclusion

 GraphQL uses a mechanism that queries data and then displays that data with the GraphQL schema.
 This uses GraphiQL.
 You might want to query data from your application.
 A good example is how WordPress uses [wpGraphQL](https://www.wpgraphql.com/) to fetch WordPress-driven data.

-This guide helped you create a GraphiQL tool to perform such GraphQL tasks to provide an extendable GraphQL schema and API within your application.
+This guide helped you create a GraphiQL tool to perform such GraphQL tasks.
+This provides extendable GraphQL features within your application.